fedighanmi/Electricity-Demand-Forecasts-in-Germany/README.md

 ### **`Energy Demand Modelling in Germany.ipynb`**

-The main Jupyter notebook where the full analysis coding workflow is implemented: exploration, preprocessing, modeling, and results.
+The main Jupyter notebook where the entire coding workflow is implemented.

 ---